Tamie13/Vulnerabilities-and-Hardening-HW/README.md

 ![TODO: Update the path with the name of your diagram](https://github.com/Tamie13/Vulnerabilities-and-Hardening-HW/blob/main/DVWA/command%20injection%20shot.png)

-(Note if your DVWA does not open to the menu screen scroll to the bottom and click create a database and login again.)
+(Note if your DVWA does not open to the menu screen shown above then scroll to the bottom and click create database and login again.)